ahester57/solana-on-multipass/README.md

 To spin up an Ubuntu instance called `solana-quick-node` with [`solana`](https://github.com/solana-labs/solana) installed from the binaries you just built above:

+### Enable Networking on Multipass Instance

-:warning: Before building, on your machine run:
+:warning: Before spinning up your new node, on your machine run:

 ```
 :~$ multipass networks
 ```

 Choose the network you are using from the output list.
 Update the `time multipass launch` line's `--network` option from 'Ethernet' to whatever your network is.
-You do not have to do this if you do not care to connect to this node from outside the VM.
+You do not have to do this if you do not care to connect to this node's RPC from outside the VM.

+### Create Solana Quick Node

 ```python
 :~$ ./spin_up_new_node_from_binaries.sh